hippiehunter/dblbook/src/chapter_2/routines.md

 #### Common between functions and subroutines

 * access (optional): Sets access levels when defined inside a class.
 Options include PUBLIC, PROTECTED, PRIVATE, INTERNAL, and PROTECTED INTERNAL.
-More details in the chapter about objects.
+More details in TODO.

 * function_mod / subroutine_mod (optional, DBL on .NET only)
   * STATIC: Accessed without a reference object.